perforator-io/perforator-sdk-java/examples/codeless/readme.txt

         # it is visible.
 Visibility means that the element is not only         #
         # displayed but also has a height and width that is greater than 0.    #
         #                                                                      #
-        # Default timeout to await element to be visible is 30s.               #
+        # Default timeout to await element to be visible is inherited from     #
+        # suite.webDriverFluentWaitTimeout, which is 30s by default.           #
+        #                                                                      #
         # An action fails if such a timeout is reached, but specified element  #
         # is not visible yet.                                                  #
         #                                                                      #